dabeaz/curio/docs/reference.rst

 The following exceptions are defined.
 All are subclasses of the :class:`CurioError` base class.

+.. exception:: CurioError

+   Base class for all Curio-specific exceptions.

 .. exception:: CancelledError

    Exception raised in a coroutine if it has been cancelled.
 If ignored, the